ng-Classic/ng-classic/aio/content/guide/singleton-services.md

 | `providers` | The configured providers                    |

 In the <live-example name="ngmodules">live example</live-example> the root `AppModule` imports the `GreetingModule` and adds the `providers` to the `AppModule` providers.
-Specifically, Angular Classicaccumulates all imported providers before appending the items listed in `@NgModule.providers`.
+Specifically, Angular Classic accumulates all imported providers before appending the items listed in `@NgModule.providers`.
 This sequence ensures that whatever you add explicitly to the `AppModule` providers takes precedence over the providers of imported modules.

 The sample application imports `GreetingModule` and uses its `forRoot()` method one time, in `AppModule`.